JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/migrating-javax-jakarta/update-tomcat-version/index.md

 CMD ["catalina.sh", "run"]
 ```

-Now your Docker file will look like this:
+Now your `Dockerfile` will look like this:

 ```dockerfile
 FROM tomcat:10-jdk17